 The other thing you should probably know is that the X-Men have just completed a big crossover-event.
 Many of the Reign of X comics will explore the aftermath of it in different ways.

-What Comics Are Part Reign of X?
+Which Comics Are Part Of Reign of X?

 The following comics will be part of Reign of X. As mentioned before, some of these will be better jumping-on points than others.
 Read on to find out more about each.

 Written by Jonathan Hickman.
 Art by Phil Noto.

 X-Men is the flagship title and is written by Jonathan Hickman, who has been the visionary behind many of the ideas for the X-Men franchise in the past 18 months.
 This issue will explore fall out from the X of Swords event, with much of it looking like it will be told from the perspective of Cyclops.

 This X-Men comic has been built around one-off stories.
 Each have expanded the tapestry of this era of X-Men, while exploring themes such as politics and post-humanism.
 While the proceeding issue may not continue plot-threads immediately, Hickman likes to return them them a few months later.
 (For example, plot threads from X-Men #5 will be picked up again in X-Men #18) As a result, the done-in-one nature makes for a potential jumping-on point each issue.
 But if you want to get the most of out of the series, you are best checking out the first two trade paperback collections.